cloudquery/cloudquery/website/pages/blog/analysing-gcp-cost-with-bigquery-and-cq.md

 ## Correlating Billing Data with CloudQuery Data

-Now let's dive into a real world examples.
+Now let's dive into some examples.

 ### Cost of unattached disks